-A lower awareness of what pest animals were versus what native (nuisance) animals were (e.g. native species of wildlife that some people see as pest species such as Australian magpie (Gymnorhina tibicen), Australian brush turkey (Alectura lathami) and grey-headed flying fox (Pteropus poliocephalus) tended to be among older respondents.
+There was some confusion as to what were pest animals compared to what are native (nuisance) animals (e.g. native species of wildlife that some people see as pest species such as Australian magpie (Gymnorhina tibicen), Australian brush turkey (Alectura lathami) and grey-headed flying fox (Pteropus poliocephalus).
 Over 82% of survey respondents were willing to participate in community efforts to control pest animals.
 The survey showed strong support for humane control methods, trapping and shooting.